 When you secure a portion of your net worth in gold, you join billions of people throughout ancient and modern history who believe gold is the most time-tested means of maintaining financial security.

-If you invested $1,000 in the U.S. stock market 50 years ago, with dividend reinvestment your money would have grown to approximately $87,654.
+If you invested $1,000 in the U.S. stock market 50 years ago, with dividend reinvestment your money would have grown to approximately $89,704.

-If you followed run-of-the-mill financial advice and invested 75% in stocks and 25% in bonds, your portfolio would have less risk, but returns would be almost 20% lower. $1,000 invested 50 years ago with annual rebalancing would be worth just $69,822.
+If you followed run-of-the-mill financial advice and invested 75% in stocks and 25% in bonds, your portfolio would have less risk, but returns would be almost 20% lower. $1,000 invested 50 years ago with annual rebalancing would be worth just $68,897.

-The same $1,000 invested in a portfolio of 75% stocks and 25% gold 50 years ago, rebalanced annually to the same 75/25 ratio, would be worth more than $111,823.
+The same $1,000 invested in a portfolio of 75% stocks and 25% gold 50 years ago, rebalanced annually to the same 75/25 ratio, would be worth more than $114,360.

 The other big reason to add gold to your portfolio is its lower volatility, or fewer dramatic ups and downs.
-Gold is none-correlated with the stock market, so when stocks go down, gold has a tendency to appreciate.
+Gold is non-correlated with the stock market, so when stocks go down, gold has a tendency to appreciate.

 Thus, a balanced portfolio of stocks and gold has a significantly lower risk of a large drop, as illustrated by the example of 2008.
 By adding some gold to your portfolio, you can cut your long-term risk significantly.

 The vehicles and variety of options you can use to accomplish your objectives are numerous also.
 Vaulted offers you

 We also have advisors to help unpack the details of gold investing.
 Experts from America’s foremost precious metals investment firm, McAlvany ICA, are ready to advise users on entry points, trading strategies, and portfolio tactics.
 Our team members have an average tenure of more than 20 years of experience balancing portfolios, studying commodities markets, and buying & selling gold.
-They have guided investors in purchasing more than $2.5 billion in precious metals.
+They have guided investors in purchasing more than $3 billion in physical precious metals.